-Undergraduate studies in the School of Education provide part of the teacher education program in several courses: the Bachelor of Science Diploma in Education in Mathematics Education (4070) and Science Education (4080), the Bachelor of Science (Industrial Arts) Diploma in Education (4010) and the Wool and Pastoral Science (Education Option) (3210).
+Undergraduate studies in the School of Education provide part of the teacher education program in several courses: the Bachelor of Arts Diploma in Education (3410), the Bachelor of Science Diploma in Education in Mathematics Education (4070) and Science Education (4080) and the Bachelor of Science (Industrial Arts) Diploma in Education (3320).
 The Education subjects in these courses involve foundation studies in the philosophy of education, educational psychology, sociology of education, research methods in education, and methods of teaching and curriculum studies, together with teaching practice.